 Unlike some other soft tissue injuries, treatment for Tennis Elbow remains consistent between most medical professionals (doctors, orthopedic specialists, and physical therapists).
 "Most cases of tennis elbow are treated without surgery - less than 5 out of 100 tennis elbow cases require surgery."
 (Tennis Elbow Surgery: WebMD.com.
 21 Jan.
 2011. )

 There could be a multitude of specific reasons for a physician to recommend surgery.
 From a more general standpoint, the physician will try to take into account ALL factors (pain, quality of life, surgery risk, etc.) in determining whether surgery is of net benefit to you.
 In some cases, this is a simple determination as surgery is often performed to save a life when it is apparent the patient will die without an operation.
 In other cases where there is a soft tissue injury, surgery is typically the final resort option when recommended conservative treatment options have failed to help.

 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the joint.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the Physio clinic and conservative treatment options post-surgery.
 If not dealt with properly, the injured elbow could wind up in a worse condition than before surgery was completed.
 This is why surgery is only performed as a last resort.

 If you are unsure about whether you need surgery on your elbow, you may want to read through our "Do I Need Surgery Page, here.